You can go shopping without money!

 Cherry Tomatoes- Red & Yellow Pear, Gardener's Delight.
 July thru October.

 Lupines- Blooming lupines in pots and baby (first year) lupines.
 May & June.
-Lupine seeds available
+Lupine seeds available year round.

-Rhubarb- May and June.
+Rhubarb and rhubarb plants- May and June.

 Burdock Root (Gobo).
-August thru May.
+October thru May.

 Lettuces- Boston, red leaf, green buttercruch and cut baby lettuce leaves.
-May thru November.
+April thru November.

 Celery- Bunches of tall green stalks.
-July thru late October.
+July thru late November.

 Celeriac- Celery flavored root, stores like a turnip.
 September thru December.